Benjamin Franklin said, "In this world nothing is certain but death and taxes." His humorous words remind us of a grave truth: Everyone dies.

 First, we remember an important, but often overlooked, attribute of the God of the Bible: His holiness.
 To be holy is to be perfect in goodness and righteousness.

 Next, we must keep in mind a truth about ourselves: our lack of holiness.
 The Bible teaches that all of human kind has fallen short and missed the mark of perfection, which is referred to as sin (Ecclesiastes 7:20; Romans 3:23).

 The eternal dilemma

-Bill Bright, founder of Campus Crusade for Christ, wrote of the resulting dilemma.
+Bill Bright, founder of Cru, wrote of the resulting dilemma.
 "God is holy and people are sinful.
 A great gulf separates the two.
 People attempt to reach God through their own efforts, including having a good life, holding to a certain philosophy, and practicing religion.
 But no human efforts enable a person to reach God."

 A holy God in a holy heaven cannot allow us, in our sinful state, to enter His presence.
 Thus, left to our own devices, we are prohibited from going to heaven when we die.
 Although most people assume they will go to heaven, the default is actually hell.